berggrueninstitute/Life-Otherwise/_articles/01-otherwise.md

       bio: |
         Dr. Lois Rosson is a continuing Berggruen Institute Fellow.
 She received her Ph.D. from the History Department at U.C.
 Berkeley in 2022, where she specialized in the History of Science.
 Her current book project, _How to Paint Space: Image and Authority in the American Space Age_, examines the impact of mid-century astronomical illustration on perceptions of space landscapes in both the popular and scientific imaginaries.
 Rosson was previously a Guggenheim Fellow at the Smithsonian’s National Air and Space Museum, a research associate at Lawrence Livermore National Lab, and holds the 2023 – 2024 Octavia E. Butler Fellowship at the Huntington Library.

-full-title: "“What if life were Otherwise?”"
+full-title: "“What If Life Were Otherwise?”"
 location: Los Angeles
 planet: Earth
 year: 2024